 It can occur at any stage of life, and to make a successful recovery or try avoiding it is worth to shed some more light on it.

-Important and interesting facts about thyroid cancer
+Important and interesting facts about thyroid cancer:

-The main function of thyroid gland is to produce hormones of the same name that are used for normal metabolism regulation in the body.
+The primary function of the thyroid gland is the production of hormones of the same name that are used for normal metabolism regulation in the body.
 The cause of thyroid cancer is unknown, but there are different risk factors indicated that might lead to it in different cases.
 One of them is exposure to radiation.
-That’s why the National Cancer Institute suggests anyone who has received radiation to the head or neck to get examined every 1-2 years.
+That’s why the National Cancer Institute suggests anyone who has received radiation to the head or neck to go to examination every 1-2 years.